Michael Condrey

-Michael Condrey is the co-founder and former studio head of Sledgehammer Games, which he founded with Glen Schofield after their collaboration on the popular video game franchise Dead Space.
-He is now the president of 31st Union, a 2K studio located in Silicon Valley, California.
+Michael Condrey is an American video game developer best known as the co-founder and former studio head of Sledgehammer Games, which he founded with Glen Schofield after their collaboration on the popular video game franchise Dead Space.
+He was the president of 31st Union, a 2K studio located in Silicon Valley, California.

 Career

 Condrey graduated in 1997 from the University of Washington.
 The following year, his senior thesis on applying biotechnology to conservation biology was published in the Molecular Ecology.
 After working as a scuba diving instructor and boat captain in the Cayman Islands, he began work on a graduate degree in Seattle.
 It was there that he launched his game development career, beginning with a summer job at Electronic Arts (EA) during the peak of Seattle's gaming explosion.
 Condrey later relocated to Redwood City at the EA-owned studio Visceral Games, where he became studio chief operations officer, as well as senior development director on the 2008 title Dead Space.
 He also worked on three other successful EA franchises: Need for Speed, FIFA and the James Bond game series.

 In November 2009, Condrey and his Visceral Games colleague Glen Schofield founded Sledgehammer Games, a subsidiary of Activision operating under the company's independent studio model.
 Condrey likened the opportunity to work with Activision and Call of Duty to a baseball player having a call from the New York Yankees or a filmmaker hearing from Steven Spielberg After an initial attempt to create their own Call of Duty title, Condrey and Schofield collaborated with Infinity Ward on Call of Duty: Modern Warfare 3.
 The game grossed $1 billion in worldwide sales in its first 16 days and took the Best Shooter prize at the 2011 Spike Video Game Awards.
 The following year, the game was named Game Design of the Year at the Korea Games Conference and won the Global Award from Japan Game Awards 2012 at the Tokyo Game Show.

 Condrey and Schofield left their roles at Sledgehammer in February 2018, taking up executive positions within Activision.
 Condrey subsequently left Activision in December 2018 to help establish a new, 2K Games studio under Take Two Interactive near San Francisco in January 2019.
 The studio name was announced in February 2020 as 31st Union, along with announcing a second location to open in Spain.
+In February 2025, Kotaku reported that 2K had fired Condrey after 31st Union's debut game, Project Ethos failed to stir any interest.